clcarter/portfolio/README.md

 chineseflagship.byu.edu/cfc-beta -- beta drupal site that I customized from a template.
-Most of the front end design is my own. overseaschineseflagship.org -- other than content updates this site is completely my work.
+Most of the front end design is my own. overseaschineseflagship.org -- other than content updates this site is completely my work. http://utah.clt7-12.org/ -- I created this site as a resource site for Utah Chinese Teachers.
+Unfortunately I was unable to complete the website before I had to quit the job (it was a student position and I was graduating).